Computer Use Policy

 Users must adhere to applicable legal and appropriate ethical standards governing copyright, software licensing, and intellectual property.
 Specifically, most software available for use on computers at ASL is protected by federal copyright laws, and much of the content of information resources accessible on the Internet or through other ASL information systems is also protected by federal copyright laws.
 Educational institutions and their students, faculty, and staff are not exempt from copyright law.
 It ASL's policy to respect the copyright protections software owners are afforded under federal law.
 In addition, software is normally protected by a license agreement between the purchaser and the software seller.
 The software provided through ASL for use by faculty, staff, and students may be used only on computing equipment as specified in the various software licenses.
 It is against ASL policy for faculty, staff, or students to copy or reproduce any licensed software on ASL computing equipment, except as expressly permitted by the software license.
 Also, faculty, staff, and students may not use unauthorized copies of software on ASL-owned computers or personal computers housed in ASL facilities.
 Unauthorized use of software is a serious matter and any such use is without the consent of ASL and subject to possible disciplinary and legal action.
-For purposes of the Digital Millennium Copyright Act, the designated agent for notifications of claimed infringement is Dean Daniel Caldwell, Appalachian School of Law, 1169 Edgewater Drive, Grundy, VA 24614, 276-935-4349, email@example.com.
+For purposes of the Digital Millennium Copyright Act, the designated agent for notifications of claimed infringement is the Dean of the Appalachian School of Law, 1169 Edgewater Drive, Grundy, VA 24614, 276-935-4349, IS@asl.edu.

 Unauthorized use of name or logo